paraclean023-coder/ParaCLEAN/README.md

 ## Language Identifiers

-Language inputs can be specified in multiple formats.
-The pipeline automatically resolves these to the correct internal representation.
+Language codes can be specified flexibly and are resolved internally.
-The following examples are all equivalent for Catalan:
+The following are equivalent for Catalan:
   - Catalan
   - ca
   - ca_Latn